Successful Claim Against King’s College Hospitals

 Nicholas Leahy, a Solicitor in the Clinical Negligence team at Osbornes Law, was instructed by AB in December 2020 to pursue a claim against King’s College Hospitals NHS Foundation Trust.

-Following initial investigations, expert evidence was obtained from a leading Consultant Obstetrician, which was supportive of AB’s case on breach of duty and causation.
+Following initial investigations, expert evidence was obtained from a leading Consultant Obstetrician, which supported AB’s case on breach of duty and causation.
 Our expert was of the view that despite clear evidence that AB’s labour was obstructed, there was a negligent failure to recognise this, and a failure to not only offer AB to proceed with an emergency caesarean section, but to encourage this as the safest option in the circumstances.
 As a result of these failures, our expert believed AB’s delivery was more complicated, and that in the absence of the significant failures in care, AB would not have required an inverted-T incision or a reverse breech extraction.

 A Letter of Claim was sent to the hospital in October 2021, and a response was received on 1 March 2022.
 The Defendant made significant admissions of liability in their Letter of Response and invited us to disclose a Schedule of Loss in an attempt to achieve a settlement of her case.